Verigreen/verigreen-reporting/README.md

 ## Usage
 Rename FetchWebUiData.sample.xml and  VerigreenStats.sample.xml to FetchWebUiData.xml and VerigreenStats.xml (respectively).
-Define a VG instance you wish to get data from in the FetchWebUiData.xml file, run the FetchWebUiData.pl file and the data will be stored (and added every run) to the JSON file.
+Define a VG instance you wish to get data from in the FetchWebUiData.xml file, run the FetchWebUiData.pl file and the data will be stored (and aggregated every run) to the JSON file.
 Define the stakeholders you wish to send the report to in VerigreenStats.xml, and run VerigreenStats.pl file to generate a report.
 VerigreenStats.pl can generate a report on all instances defined in the .xml file.
 If you wish to genereate a specific report, you can run it as:

     VerigreenStats.pl -c [Display]
-Where [Display] is the one appearing in the VerigreenStats.xml file
+Where [Display] is the one appearing in the VerigreenStats.xml file corresponding to the specific instance you wish to generate a report for.